-- all key personnel with disaster risk management responsibilities in the province and to all the municipalities in the province; - all other relevant stakeholders and role players in the province; - the PDRMAF: - relevant intergovernmental technical support structures; - relevant provincial cluster, portfolio or standing committees; - the Provincial Intermunicipality Committee on Disaster Risk Management (PICDRM), the Premier's intergovernmental forum (see Handbook 2, Action Step 2); - the Provincial Executive: - the national disaster risk management centre; and - disaster risk management centres of neighbouring provinces.
+- all key personnel with disaster risk management responsibilities in the district (including in the DMA, if applicable) and in the local municipalities in the district; - all other relevant stakeholders and role players in the district; - the MDRMAF; - relevant intergovernmental technical support structures; - relevant municipal cluster, portfolio or standing committees; - the District Intermunicipality Committee on Disaster Risk Management (DICDRM), the district intergovernmental forum and the Mayoral Committee (see Handbook 2, Action Step 2); - the municipal council; - the provincial disaster risk management centre; and - disaster risk management centres of neighbouring municipalities.

-In addition to circulating the draft plans, we strongly suggest that you approach the Premier for his or her support and approval to present the plans to the MECs through the appropriate political forums.
+In addition to circulating the draft plans, we strongly suggest that you approach the Executive Mayor for his or her support and approval to present the plans to councillors through the appropriate political forums.